simplycubed/infra/README.md

 - Add terraform service account email as an owner of support email user group in Google Workspace.
 - Queue Plan in Terraform Cloud to confirm the project is configured correctly.

+## DNS

+- Cloud Run Domain Mapping requires adding the Terraform user to Google Domains to verify the domain and generate TLs certificates.

 ## OAuth Concent Screen

 - App name: `OAUTH Tooling`